 How Is Perfume Made?

-From scent formulation to packaging, the development and manufacture of perfume is a complicated, fascinating process.
-The manufacturing process itself involves adding scented oil to a carrier liquid, but the development of perfume is so much more than just that!
+The manufacturing process involves adding scented oil to a carrier liquid, but perfume's development is much more than that!

 Scent Formulation: How Fragrances are Developed